asht-ley/asht-ley/README.md

 - 💬 Ask me about anything and I would be delighted to interact with you!
 - 📫 How to reach me: You can reach me @ my email: ashtleysilassandoval@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am still an 18 years old but already thinks like a tech-savvy woman developer/ softwer engineer.
+- ⚡ Fun fact: I am still 18 years old but already thinks like a tech-savvy woman developer/ softwer engineer.
+I don't see my age as an opportunity to grow and experience things more.
 I love to keep learning and having fun!